-In summary, within the three FRC, primary and secondary stakeholders are very accurately identified, and they correspond to the proGlreg quadruple helix approach, incorporating local governments, citizens and NGOs, SMEs, and academia as active partners of the NBS piloting.
+In summary, within the four FRC, primary and secondary stakeholders are very accurately identified, and they correspond to the proGlreg quadruple helix approach, incorporating local governments, citizens and NGOs, SMEs, and academia as active partners of the NBS piloting.
 The Dortmund, Turin and Zagreb LLs intend involve key internal and external stakeholders from the co-design (WP2), to the implementation (WP3) and to supporting the evaluation phase (WP4), either directly (local governments), or indirectly (other local partners).
-The challenges will further reside in the capacity of involved partners to effectively manage ample, diverse constellations of stakeholders coming from multiple backgrounds, and to integrate their competencies and fields of expertise within the NBS codesign and implementation processes.
+Ningbo has already the experience of implementing lake restoration measures, albeit with a limited stakeholder involvement, which would be the main proGlreg challenge.
+The challenges will further reside in the capacity of involved partners to effectively manage ample, diverse constellations of stakeholders coming from multiple backgrounds, and to integrate their competencies and fields of expertise within the NBS co-design and implementation processes.

 It is important to note the necessity of allotting sufficient time, effort and resources to creating an operational governance context, given the transversal nature of productive NBS and their ability to produce visible change in a very wide array of domains (e.g. land use, water management; employment, social welfare, health, air quality, all subscribing to the four key assessment domains).
 In this regard, the FRC have identified the respective urban planning, green spaces, social services and other departments / municipal services of relevance within the local government, but involving them concomitantly in a unified dialogue should be allotted proper effort and time, as it can normally be a challenge.
 Administration and decision-making actors have been identified across the board as key stakeholders, along with academia and NGOs, specifically those supporting social causes and social inclusion.
 A more diverse approach has been taken with respect to businesses and SMEs, with Dortmund leveraging on the existence of enterprises within the NBS value chain more than the other two cities.
-Generally, all three analysed FRC have included representatives from each of the quadruple helix sectors in their local LL stakeholder list, which ensures a holistic and inclusive implementation of the project in future.
+Furthermore, Ningbo offers a complementary image of the governance structure for the Moon Lake LL, identifying not only multiple governmental key actors, but due to the importance and positioning of the LL, an ample number of users and beneficiaries, ranging from citizens to hotels and shops in the area.
+Generally, all four analysed FRC have included representatives from each of the quadruple helix sectors in their local LL stakeholder list, which ensures a holistic and inclusive implementation of the project in future.